 When attempting to enforce a contract, an individual or business should always consider the effect any dispute will have on any long-term business relationship between the parties involved.

-It really depends.
-A bill of sale, for example, typically does not require legal oversight; however, you may want to have an attorney review your billing procedures and forms to make sure they're legally enforceable.
+If you have contracted-related issues, it would be wise for you to speak with an attorney.
+For example, you may want to have an attorney review your billing procedures and forms to make sure they're legally enforceable.
 But some contracts involve very high stakes and complicated legal matters and should be reviewed.
-Contact a business and commercial law attorney in your area for professional help.
+Contact a small business attorney in your area for professional help.
+You can get matched with an attorney for free now.